kulturaveshchi/kulturaveshchi.github.io/_posts/adventures-in-full-stack/2016-04-06-Adventures-in-full-stack.md

 ## The frontend ##

 As the initial point of this project was to learn about newer frontend frameworks, I'm already planning to implement this at least twice.
 First, I'll try [Ember](http://emberjs.com/), which seems fairly widely used, and also seems appealingly full-featured from my "choice is bad" perspective.
-I'll also try [React](https://facebook.github.io/react/) (possible with [Redux](http://redux.js.org/)), which is an interesting, newer approach.
+I'll also try [React](https://facebook.github.io/react/) (possibly with [Redux](http://redux.js.org/)), which is an interesting, newer approach.
 The other widely-used frontend framwork seems to be [Angular](https://angularjs.org/), but it's currently undergoing a fairly extensive redesign, I'm not sure yet whether to try the current version or the future version, Angular 2 (or, frankly, just to skip it, as it looks overengineered and convoluted).

 ## The infrastructure ##